Chalarangelo/30-seconds-of-interviews/questions/truth-table.md

 A truth table is a mathematical table used in logic when working with Boolean expressions.

-Intuitively, we logically construct a truth table when working with logical operations.
+Intuitively, we construct a truth table when working with logical operations.

 ```
 Using logical OR, only one of the operands needs to be true to evaluate to true: